Lif-FASS-platform/.github/.github/pull_request_template.md

 ### Architecture
 - [ ] Is the separation of concerns-principle followed?
-- [ ] Relevant parameters are configurable?
-- [ ] Feature switched if necessary?
+- [ ] Are all relevant parameters configurable and is the feature toggleable if necessary?